-The country's best game design convention is coming to Indianapolis!
+The country's best game design conference is coming to Indianapolis!

 If you are a game designer looking for professional-level feedback, this is where you want to be.
 There will be around 50 other designers for you to learn from as they playtest your designs and you playtest theirs.
 And the friendships you'll make will last a lifetime.